What Is CCPA? California Privacy Laws and How They Protect Consumers

 What does CCPA stand for?

-CCPA stands for the California Consumer Protection Act.
+CCPA stands for the California Consumer Privacy Act.
 The act protects the personal data of California residents and includes regulations for how businesses should handle and protect customer data.
 It was signed into law in 2018 and went into effect at the beginning of 2020.

 Does CCPA apply to all US states?